AwkwardLiSFan/acs-skills-assessment-tracker/README.md

 This web app was built using Angular v16, and the backend leverages MongoDB Atlas, a fully managed cloud database solution that also provides easy access to data via APIs that take away the need to manage our own server.

 It is hosted using AWS S3 and Cloudfront to provide secure static website hosting at a low cost.

-Direct contributions towards the cloud architecture are unfortunately not accepted at this point in time.
-You are welcome to look at the Deployment repository which provisions the cloud resources as code (IaC) using AWS CloudFormation, and open a pull request if you wish to suggest changes.

 ## Disclaimer